The best times to visit Antarctica for ideal weather are

 Humidity and Wind

-Antarctica has slightly high to average humidity compared to most tourist destinations.
+Antarctica has some humid months, and above average humidity throughout the year.
 The least humid month is July (60.8% relative humidity), and the most humid month is January (67.7%).

-Wind in Antarctica is usually stronger than usual.
+Wind in Antarctica is usually stronger than many places.
 The windiest month is June, followed by April and May.
-June’s average wind speed of around 14.3 knots (16.5 MPH or 26.5 KPH) is considered “moderate breeze.”
+June’s average wind speed of around 14.3 knots (16.5 MPH or 26.5 KPH) is considered “a moderate breeze.”
 Maximum sustained winds (the highest speed for the day lasting more than a few moments) are at their highest in early June where average top sustained speeds reach 23.8 knots, which is considered a strong breeze.

 Relative Humidity (%)